Three Laws of Robotics: Potential application and criticism

+In his 2014 book Superintelligence: Paths, Dangers, Strategies, philosopher Nick Bostrom argued that natural language is vague, and that words like "harm" are ambiguous, asking for example how "should the harm of physical pain be weighed against the harm of architectural ugliness or social injustice?"
+He also argued that there is always a way to reduce the probability of humans being harmed, even by an infinitesimal amount, suggesting that if the first law prescribes minimizing the probability of any human being harmed, then the other laws are useless.
+Bostrom expressed skepticism at the broader rule-based approach to AI alignment, drawing a comparison with human laws, which despite their complexity, require common sense and human decency in their interpretation, and evolved through a long process of trial and error.

 Other occurrences in media

 Asimov himself believed that his Three Laws became the basis for a new view of robots which moved beyond the "Frankenstein complex".
 His view that robots are more than mechanical monsters eventually spread throughout science fiction.
 Stories written by other authors have depicted robots as if they obeyed the Three Laws but tradition dictates that only Asimov could quote the Laws explicitly.
 Asimov believed the Three Laws helped foster the rise of stories in which robots are "lovable" – Star Wars being his favorite example.

-Where the laws are quoted verbatim, such as in the Buck Rogers in the 25th Century episode "Shgoratchx!", it is not uncommon for Asimov to be mentioned in the same dialogue as can also be seen in the Aaron Stone pilot where an android states that it functions under Asimov's Three Laws.
-However, the 1960s German TV series Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion (Space Patrol – the Fantastic Adventures of Space Ship Orion) bases episode three titled "Hüter des Gesetzes" ("Guardians of the Law") on Asimov's Three Laws without mentioning the source.
+Where the laws are quoted verbatim, such as in the Buck Rogers in the 25th Century episode "Shgoratchx!", it is not uncommon for Asimov to be mentioned in the same dialogue, as can also be seen in the Aaron Stone pilot where an android states that it functions under Asimov's Three Laws.
+The 1960s German TV series Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion (Space Patrol – the Fantastic Adventures of Space Ship Orion) bases episode three titled "Hüter des Gesetzes" ("Guardians of the Law") on Asimov's Three Laws without mentioning the source.

 References to the Three Laws have appeared in popular music ("Robot" from Hawkwind's 1979 album PXR5), cinema (Repo Man, Aliens, Ghost in the Shell 2: Innocence), cartoon series (The Simpsons, Archer, and The Amazing World of Gumball), anime (Eve no Jikan), tabletop role-playing games (Paranoia), webcomics (Piled Higher and Deeper and Freefall), and video games (Danganronpa V3: Killing Harmony, Zero Escape: Virtue's Last Reward).